 - Additive printing: Also known as 3D printing, it allows smart factories to use intelligent automation for on-demand manufacturing.
 This is particularly crucial in times of unexpected supply chain disruption or sudden product demand.
-But even when it’s business as usual, virtual inventories can greatly minimize risk and waste by allowing just-in-time manufacturing.
+But even when it’s business as usual, virtual inventories can greatly minimise risk and waste by allowing just-in-time manufacturing.

-- Virtual reality (VR) and augmented reality (AR): In 2019, Assembly Magazine described some of the applications of VR wearables in the smart factory as “being able to tie together environmental conditions, inventory levels, process state, assembly error data, utilization, and throughput metrics in a context-dependent manner (where you look or walk).”
+- Virtual reality (VR) and augmented reality (AR): In 2019, Assembly Magazine described some of the applications of VR wearables in the smart factory as “being able to tie together environmental conditions, inventory levels, process state, assembly error data, utilisation, and throughput metrics in a context-dependent manner (where you look or walk).”
 This immersive sensory experience lets users augment their natural senses with real-time data from across any location or point in time – to give unobstructed awareness of factory status.

 - Blockchain: Fortunately, as smart factory technologies advance, security solutions are keeping pace alongside them.
 Blockchain has many applications in the supply chain, from creating “smart contracts” with suppliers to tracking the provenance of goods and handling across the supply chain journey.
 In smart factories, blockchain is especially useful to manage access to connected assets and machines across the business – protecting the security of the system and the accuracy of records held by those devices.